bluesky-social/proposals/0004-oauth/README.md

 ### Client metadata

 Instead of relying on dynamic client registration, clients will be automatically/lazily registered by the AS when they first initiate an authorization flow.
-In order to do so, the AS will need to be able to resolve the the client metadata document as described by [[DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT]].
+In order to do so, the AS will need to be able to resolve the the client metadata document as described by [draft-oauth-client-id-metadata-document][DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT].

-In addition to be conformant with the Client Metadata described in [RFC7591], the following rules also apply to the client metadata document.
+In addition to be conformant with the Client Metadata described in [RFC7591][], the following rules also apply to the client metadata document.
 These rules **must** be enforced by the AS.

 - the metadata **must** contain `client_id`, and this value **must** be strictly equal to the client id that was used to resolve this document.
 - the metadata **must** contain `"dpop_bound_access_tokens": true`.
-All clients must use [DPoP][RFC9449] proof when requesting tokens.
+All clients must use DPoP ([RFC9449][]) proof when requesting tokens.
 - the metadata **must** contain at least one `redirect_uris` entry.
 - the `application_type`, if present, **must** either be `"web"` or `"native"` (default is `web`).
 - `"web"` clients must use HTTPS for all their `redirect_uris`.